 The Hard Rock brand name got its start in 1971 in London, England, when two Americans opened the first Hard Rock Cafe.
-The brand name would eventually go international and become inextria position with Kasten Group, a private equity firm, where he was involved in mergers and acquisitions.
-He started there as a business analyst and left as investment manager.
+The brand name would eventually go international and become inextricably linked to the chain's use of rock 'n' roll memorabilia to decorate its cafes.
+Today, the company has 168 venues in 52 countries, including 132 cafes.